Can You Build a Fence on an Easement?

 Conservation easements are established in order to preserve some aspect of the land or the life that lives within the section of land.

-Water quality, native vegetation, plant or tree quality or wildlife well being or common goals of a conservation easement.
+Water quality, native vegetation, plant or tree quality or wildlife well being are common goals of a conservation easement.

 So the answer you came here to find is if building a fence on an easement is allowed.
 My answer to you is……..sometimes.
 It really depends on the type and who owns it.